eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Pursuing a PhD or Master’s degree with a focus on one or more of the following research areas: computer audition, human computer interaction (with either a video or audio focus), computer vision, deep learning, and computer vision.
 	- Track record of developing new research ideas, as demonstrated by one or more first author publications or projects.
 	- Publications at top ML/Audio/HCI conferences is a big plus: CHI, UIST, NeurIPS, ICML, ICLR, ISMIR, Interspeech, ICASSP.
++ Distributed Deep Learning
++ skill set:
+	- Intuitive Surgical designs and manufactures state-of-the-art robot-assisted systems for use in minimally-invasive surgery.
+These systems are revolutionizing the way in which surgery is being done and offer a unique platform that is being used routinely at hospitals worldwide for exploring the potential of digital surgery.
+Joining Intuitive Surgical means joining a team dedicated to using technology to benefit patients by improving surgical efficacy and decreasing surgical invasiveness, with patient safety as our highest priority.
+	- The Applied Research group within Intuitive Surgical has an immediate opening in Sunnyvale, CA for a research scientist with focus on Computer Vision, Deep Learning and Image Analytics, contributing to new technology development in the area of 3D scene understanding/reconstruction and spatial AI systems for next-generation robot-assisted surgery platforms.
+This role is an exciting opportunity to join a newly formed team and contribute to its growth and it will give you an opportunity to test your knowledge in a challenging problem solving environment.
+	- Research, design and implement algorithms in deep learning for computer vision and image analytics
+	- Contribute to research projects that develop a variety of algorithms and systems in computer vision, image and video analysis.
+	- Advance the state-of-the-art in the field, including generating patents and publications
+	- Develop prototypes of 3D recognition models that scale to large clinical datasets
+	- Develop prototypes of dense 3D reconstruction systems based on multi-view image sensors
+	- Contribute to building new clinical datasets and data pipelines
+	- Participate in integration of new ML/CV algorithms into existing and future robotic platforms
+	- Experiment with several users and clinical advisors to iterate prototype designs based on feedback and performance.
+	- Develop new technologies and digital products to improve surgeon and team performance on robotic surgery platforms.
+	- Support academic collaborations in related fields.
+	- Contribute to multiple areas of research, including but not limited to the following:
+		* Design and apply CV/ML algorithms to novel, surgical applications
+		* Design/bring-up of novel sensing technologies
+		* Characterize surgeon and team behavior and workflow to optimize new technologies
+	- Establish strong academic collaborations across research disciplines
+	- Doctoral degree in computer science, electrical and computer engineering, or Master's degree with minimum (5) years industry experience developing computer vision and machine learning applications
+	- Strong understanding of machine learning: you should be familiar with the process (data collection, training, evaluation, and making iterative improvements) of building effective learning systems.
+	- Strong hands-on experience with at least one of the main stream deep learning frameworks such TensorFlow, PyTorch, BLVC Caffe, Theano
+	- Strong hands-on experience with Python (proficiency), C/C++ (proficiency), Shell Script, Matlab
+	- Strong engineering practices, debugging/profiling skills, familiarity with multi- threaded programming.
+	- Train machine learning and deep learning models on a computing cluster to perform visual recognition tasks, such as segmentation and detection
+	- Hands-on experience with GPU accelerated algorithms and implementations
+	- Hands-on experience with state-of-the-art models based on CNNs, RNNs, and LSTMs
+	- Excellent communication skills both written and verbal
+	- Interested in early phases of product exploration and iteration based on incomplete requirements.
+	- Solid understanding of computer vision, machine learning, and deep learning algorithms and techniques is required
+	- Experience with visualization tools is a plus
+	- Self-starter and able to work in a collaborative and results-oriented environment
+	- Ability to travel domestically and internationally (5-15%)
+	- Able to view live and recorded surgical procedures
 + skill set:
 	- Descript is powered by state-of-the-art Deep Learning technology, lowering the barrier to entry for content creation.
 Our vision is to build the next generation platform to enable easy and fast creation of audio and video content powered by cutting-edge AI.
 Building a revolutionary way to record, transcribe, edit and mix spoken audio and video comes with a series of unique challenges and requires solving hard and complex problems.
 This team has pioneered text-based media editing through tools like Overdub and Studio Sound.
 	- Own the ML infrastructure and production pipelines to bring the magic of AI to the end users